Facundo-Romano/GlobalProject/README.md

 # GlobalProyect
-### Responsive single page application.
+### Fully  responsive single page application.
-#### This proyect was designed using React, sequelize, express, redux, only css, supertest and mocha.
+#### Global proyect is designed using React, sequelize, express, redux, only css, supertest and mocha.

+## Views

-It consists of 6 differents routes:
+Global's views consists of 6 differents routes:

 * Landing page '/': Introduction into the proyect and its tecnologies.